hms-dbmi/scde/vignettes/pagoda.md

 ![plot of chunk topPathways](figures/pagoda-topPathways-1.png)

-Each point on the plot shows the PC1 variance (lambda1) magtnidue (normalized by set size) as a function of set size.
+Each point on the plot shows the PC1 variance (lambda1) magnitude (normalized by set size) as a function of set size.
 The red lines show expected (solid) and 95% upper bound (dashed) magnitudes based on the Tracey-Widom model.

 ```r